 - Reduce toxics.
 We need a new approach to reduce the impact of toxic chemicals on human health and the environment.
 Updating Washington’s water quality standards is a key priority.

 - Strengthen the shellfish industry.
 Through state, local, federal, non-profit and tribal partnerships, Gov. Inslee is working to reopen shellfish growing areas closed due to pollution, restore native Olympia oysters, and improve coordination and predictability for permitting processes.

 2015 Legislative Session

-- Gov. Inslee's 2015 climate legislation will help Washington continue its transition toward energy independence, reduce carbon pollution and meet our statutory greenhouse gas limits.
+- Gov. Inslee's 2015 climate legislation will help Washington continue its transition toward energy independence, reduce carbon pollution and meet our statutory greenhouse gas limits (SB 5283 / HB 1314).

-- Gov. Inslee’s toxics reduction bill will address the most problematic chemicals by finding the best ways to reduce toxics at their source and require safer alternatives when possible.
-The legislation complements the governor’s proposed updated water quality standard.
+- Gov. Inslee’s toxics reduction bill (SB 5406 / HB 1472) addresses the most problematic chemicals by finding safer alternatives and other ways to reduce toxics at their source.
+The legislation complements the governor’s proposal to update water quality standards.

 - Gov. Inslee’s climate Executive Order outlines next steps to reduce pollution in Washington state.
 The order focuses on seven key areas:

 - The Carbon Emissions Reduction Taskforce (CERT) made recommendations for a carbon pollution reduction program to the 2015 legislature